hasham7861/UmbrellaRecommender/readme.md

 ### Tech Stack
-- React, Node, Docker, Mongo
+- React, Express(Node), Docker, Mongo

 ## To run the app
 - Make sure you have docker daemon running in background